Ohio Nurse Practice Act (2 Hours)

 An LPN may (D) provide nursing care beyond basic preparation for an LPN provided the LPN obtains appropriate education; demonstrates knowledge, skills, and abilities; and maintains satisfactory records of meeting these requirements.
 The LPN must have a valid order or direction from an authorized individual acting within their professional practice, and the nursing care cannot involve a function or procedure prohibited by any law or rule.

-LPNs must (E) implement or clarify an order in a timely manner unless or whenever they believe or have reason to believe the order is:
+LPNs must (E) implement or clarify an order in a timely manner unless they believe or have reason to believe the order is:

 When (F) clarifying an order or direction, the LPN must consult with an authorized practitioner or directing RN.
 If the LPN decides not to follow the direction, the LPN, in a timely manner, must: